TeaDrink1/doctor-alexa/README.md

 <h1 class="code-line" data-line-start=0 data-line-end=1 ><a id="Doctor_Alexa_0"></a>Doctor Alexa</h1>
 <p class="has-line-data" data-line-start="2" data-line-end="4">An open source, self-hosted discord bot built for Fundamental Paper Education servers.<br>
-This bot is designed to ban almost every member of multiple Anti-FPE/Anti-Fandom groups, as well as individual trolls who may cause problems in your server.</p>
+This bot is designed to ban almost every member of multiple Anti-FPE/Anti-Fandom groups, as well as individual trolls or problematic people who may cause problems in your server.</p>
 <p class="has-line-data" data-line-start="5" data-line-end="6">(Note: Users frequently join and leave these servers, so trolls may still slip through the cracks!
 Do not expect this bot to be the perfect solution.)</p>
 <h1 class="code-line" data-line-start=6 data-line-end=7 ><a id="Tutorial_Application_Setup_6"></a>Tutorial (Application Setup)</h1>
 <p class="has-line-data" data-line-start="7" data-line-end="16">Go to the Discord Developer Portal: <a href="https://discord.com/developers/applications">https://discord.com/developers/applications</a><br>